ebalzuweit/cswm/README.md

 moving and resizing them to fill the screen without overlapping.
 You can rearrange windows by dragging them from one space to another.

+cswm runs in the system tray, right-click on the icon to access the menu.

 ### Configuration

 Configuration is done through the `appsettings.json` file, found in the same folder as `cswm.exe`.